-Programme start: August 2012 Length: 7 years PGP funding: $11 million Industry funding: $12 million Estimated potential economic benefits to NZ: $76 million cumulative increase in GDP over the term of the programme, million per year by 2025 Commercial partners: Firstlight Foods Ltd, Brownrigg Agriculture Group Ltd
+Programme start: August 2012 Length: 7 years PGP funding: $11 million Industry funding: $12 million Estimated potential economic benefits to NZ: $76 million cumulative increase in GDP over the term of the programme Commercial partners: Firstlight Foods Ltd, Brownrigg Agriculture Group Ltd

-The vision for the Marbled Grass-fed Beef programme was to have New Zealand beef prized globally as the best grass-fed beef in the world, a high quality, specialty ‘centre-of-the-plate’ meat.
+The vision for the Marbled Grass-fed Beef programme was to have New Zealand beef prized globally as the best grass-fed beef in the world.
+The aim was to produce a high quality, speciality “centre of the plate” meat.

-This would be achieved through the development of a high quality, marbled, grass-fed beef product that was produced as part of an integrated value chain, connecting the farmer to the consumer.
-It would be positioned as a premium product delivering additional returns to all parts of the value chain.
+The programme aimed to develop a high quality, marbled, grass-fed beef product.
+Produced as part of an integrated value chain connecting the farmer to the consumer, it would be positioned as a premium product.
+This beef would deliver additional returns to all parts of the value chain.

-The MGFB programme underpinned the development of a truly integrated value chain, from Wagyu genetics through to the end consumer, with the farmer suppliers directly benefiting from a shorter supply chain and closer links with the market.
-Through this improved value chain and creation of the Go-Direct model, the New Zealand grass-fed beef story has been able to be effectively communicated directly to the end consumer.
-The Go-Direct model has also provided structure in market for other iconic New Zealand products to potentially utilise in the future.
+The programme required the development of an integrated value chain, from Wagyu genetics through to the end consumer.
+Farmer suppliers benefited from a shorter supply chain and closer links with the market.
+The improved value chain and go-direct model helped the New Zealand grass-fed Wagyu beef story to be communicated to the end consumer, and greater margins and premiums to be achieved.
+The go-direct model has created a structure in export markets that other iconic New Zealand products can utilise in the future.

-The programme has successfully delivered on the short-term outcomes to develop;
+The programme has delivered on the short-term outcomes to develop proven models for:

-A proven model for go-direct marketing to NZ and international markets
+go-direct marketing to New Zealand and international markets.

-The commercial partners, First Light Foods and Brownrigg Agriculture, are committed to progressing with work to build on what has already been achieved and deliver the ultimate long-term outcome of a more sustainable New Zealand prime beef industry.
+The commercial partners, First Light Foods and Brownrigg Agriculture, will build on what has already been achieved.
+Their ultimate long-term outcome is a more sustainable New Zealand prime beef industry.

 Consumer demand provides an opportunity for grass-fed, free-range, high-quality beef to be positioned in niche markets.

-Key to this proposition is the use of Wagyu sires with high-marbling genetics for the yearly mating of dairy heifers and cows, and development of rearing and grazing systems that support year-round growth of these cattle.
+Wagyu sires with high-marbling genetics will be used for the yearly mating of dairy heifers and cows.
+Rearing and grazing systems that support year-round growth of these cattle will be developed.

 The programme would utilise calves that are currently by-products from the dairy industry.
-Dairy breeds – such as the Friesian, Jersey and the Friesian/Jersey cross known as the Kiwi cow – can produce marbled beef, so mating them with Wagyu sires was expected to provide an excellent source of high-marbling beef with the desired meat and fat colour.
+Dairy breeds such as the Friesian, Jersey, and the Friesian/Jersey cross known as the Kiwi cow can produce marbled beef.
+Mating them with Wagyu sires was expected to provide an excellent source of high-marbling beef with the desired meat and fat colour.

-The beef products produced would have marketable attributes that covered eating quality, production (grass-fed, non-GMO and antibiotic free), provenance, animal welfare, health benefits and environmental sustainability.
+The beef products produced would have marketable attributes that covered:

 As a result of this programme, New Zealand beef would become prized globally as a high-quality, “centre of the plate” meat, much like the position New Zealand lamb already commands.